-Do not file this form if all or part of your overpayment was (or is expected to be) applied against your spouse's past-due debt (such as child support).
-Instead, file Form 8379, Injured Spouse Claim and Allocation, to have your share of the overpayment refunded to you.
+• All or part of your overpayment was (or is expected to be) applied against your spouse's past-due debt (such as child support).
+Instead, file Form 8379, Injured Spouse Claim and Allocation, to apply to have your share of the overpayment refunded to you.